status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 ### Why does my validator miss two epochs of attestations after (re)starting?

-When a validator is started (or restarted), it prudently listens for 2 epochs for attestations from a validator with the same index (a doppelganger), before sending an attestation itself.
+When a validator is started (or restarted), it listens for 2 epochs for attestations from a validator with the same public key (a doppelganger), before sending an attestation itself.
 This is a simple way of handling the case where one validator comes online with the same key as another validator that's already online, e.g. one device was started without switching the other off.

 While this strategy requires the client to wait two whole epochs on restart before attesting, a couple of missed attestations is a very minor price to pay in exchange for significantly reducing the risk of an accidental slashing.